Skip to Content

 Cantilever Dental Bridge

-This bridge is similar in many ways to a traditional bridge, though there is only a crown on one end, not both.
+The cantilever bridge is similar in many ways to a traditional bridge, though there is only a crown on one end, not both.
+Traditional or cantilever bridges are the most common types of dental bridges used.

 Maryland Dental Bridge